The magic is in the spaces

 I immediately saw the wisdom in it.

-So for example, when I write a story, I want the reader to feel my feelings.
-But how do I do that – without emojis 😜?
+When I write a story, I want the reader to feel my feelings.
+But how do I do that – without emojis?

 With space, of course.